Best Hostels in Taghazout, Morocco for 2026

 Whilst generally, I agree that you shouldn’t judge a book by its cover, I don’t extend the same open-mindedness to hostels.
 I’m all for basing my selection on the immediate feel that you get from the interior photos.
 And I’m getting a gooood feel for Tazuri Surf House.

 It looks great.
-It’s modern and well-styled, but it’s got that warm homely quality to it that sets hostels in Taghazout apart from the chain hotels.
+It’s modern and well-styled, but it’s got that warm, homely quality to it that sets hostels in Taghazout apart from the chain hotels.

-But dig below the superficial appeal and Tazuri Surf House has it all.
+But dig below the superficial appeal, and Tazuri Surf House has it all.

 The dorm rooms are well-equipped with all the amenities, and guests have access to a shared kitchen plus a coworking space with high-speed internet.
-Tazuri also offers loads of additional extras; including, a communal breakfast, surf and surfskate lessons, art workshops, yoga classes and guided tours around the area.
+Tazuri also offers loads of additional extras, including a communal breakfast, surf and surfskate lessons, art workshops, yoga classes and guided tours around the area.

 If I were hunting for hostels in Taghazout, Tazuri Surf House would be at the top of my list.